Sync data

 2. Configure the synchronization network connection.

-After you complete the following network and resource configuration, click The next Step and complete the connectivity test as prompted.
+After you complete the following network and resource configurations, click The next Step and complete the connectivity test as prompted.

 Parameter